AmiiThinks/benchmarks/impala/README.md

 # IMPALA Benchmark
 Author: Subhojeet Pramanik

 This repository contains a benchmark for training neural network models using Impala.
-The benchmark can run different types of models.
+IMPALA is a **reinforcement learning algorithm** that uses an **actor-critic** framework to learn from **experience trajectories**.
+It **decouples data collecting from learning** by having multiple actors that send trajectories of states, actions and rewards to a centralized learner.
+The learner then updates the policy and value networks using a GPU and mini-batches of trajectories.

+However, because the actors may use an outdated policy compared to the learner, the learning becomes **off-policy**.
+To correct for this discrepancy, IMPALA uses an **off-policy correction method** called **V-trace** that adjusts the importance weights and the target values of the trajectories.

+IMPALA is designed for **scalable distributed deep reinforcement learning** and can handle a large collection of tasks using a single agent with a single set of parameters.
+It can achieve high throughput and data efficiency by parallelizing the actors and the learner.

 ## System Requirements